 Semi-Trucks Parked on Interstate Shoulders in Georgia: A Serious Safety Hazard

-Every day across Georgia you see semi-trucks parked along interstate exit ramps and often on the shoulders highways.
+Every day across Georgia you see semi-trucks parked along interstate exit ramps and often on the shoulders of highways.
 However, shoulders on the interstate, or any road, are not designed for parking.
 They are designed for emergency stops only.

 Why Do Truck Drivers Park on Interstate Shoulders?